Import SQL Data | Suspend AD Users rule

 When to use this rule

-Use this rule when you need to suspend Active Directory user accounts based on the data in the external data source, for example, the HR system.
+Use this rule when you need to suspend Active Directory user accounts based on the data in the external data source, for example, an HR system.

 Rule Settings